blacklightpy/vaultofknowledge/Grassman Numbers.md

 If $\theta_a$ and $\theta_b$ are two Grassman numbers, then $\theta_a$ $\theta_b$ = -$\theta_b$ $\theta_a$

+Field values are
-They are used to complete the missing  in the standard model of
+They are used to complete the missing elementary particles of the standard model in the theory of [[Supersymmetry]]